Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is not under control

 An official veterinarian is a state appointed veterinarian who has a central role in the work of preventing the spread of infectious diseases.
 An official veterinarian may have different titles in different countries.

 Official veterinarians are not available in all countries.
-If the country does not have official veterinarians, you should instead hire a licensed veterinarian to fill in the veterinary certificate E9.207 and then have the certificate stamped and signed by the central veterinary authority in the country.
+If the country does not have official veterinarians, you should instead hire a licensed veterinarian to fill in the health certificate E9.207 and then have the certificate stamped and signed by the central veterinary authority in the country.
 You must contact the veterinary authority well ahead of time for instructions of how this should be done.

 Please note, the CANIS-FELIS-FERRETS certificate must always be issued by an official veterinarian.